angular/angular/aio/content/guide/reactive-forms.md

 Reactive forms also allow for easier testing because you have an assurance that your data is consistent and predictable when requested.
 Consumers outside your templates have access to the same streams, where they can manipulate and transform that data safely.

 Reactive forms differ from template-driven forms in distinct ways.
-Template-driven forms are less explicit because they rely on directives embedded in the template, along with mutable data to track changes asynchronously.
-Reactive forms trade mutability for predictability with synchronous access to the data model, and take advantage of observable streams.
+Reactive forms provide more predictability with synchronous access to the data model, immutability with observable operators and change tracking through observable streams.
+If you prefer direct access to modify data in your template, template-driven forms are less explicit because they rely on directives embedded in the template, along with mutable data to track changes asynchronously.
 See the [Appendix](#appendix) for detailed comparisons between the two paradigms.

 ## Getting started